 At Curbar, English equips pupils with skills and articulacy that will enable them to understand and influence the world as they grow.
 These skills include the ability to interpret and to express meaning from a range of sources and in a variety of contexts, and to understand and develop complex ideas.
 Our aim is for pupils to find, long after their time with us, that the English skills they have developed will continue to widen their options and underpin their successes, whatever their future path in life may be.

 English is an overarching discipline; it is the medium through which meaning and expression is conveyed and the gateway to other branches of learning.
 Our English curriculum encompasses the National Curriculum to ensure all pupils experience and develop high standards of language and literacy, equipping them with a strong command of the spoken and written word, and to develop their love of literature through widespread reading for enjoyment.

 At Curbar Primary, we strive to develop the full potential of all our pupils so they become confident readers who can derive huge enjoyment from books and literature.
 Phonic skills are essential to developing competent and fluent readers so it is important that they have secure understanding of letters and sounds.
-For the teaching of phonics, we will be following the systematic approach of ‘Bug Club Phonics’.
+For the teaching of phonics, we will be following the systematic approach of ‘Little Wandle’.
 During the Reception year, our children are provided with numerous and varied opportunities to hear and say sounds.
 As children progress through school, they will learn all sounds and the corresponding letter groups.
 This consistent and rigorous approach will provide our children with the foundations to become proficient and enthused readers with a passion for books, literature and vocabulary.

 Reading at Key Stage 1 and Key Stage 2